jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-file-transfer/README.md

 - __withCredentials__: _boolean_ that tells the browser to set the withCredentials flag on the XMLHttpRequest

+### Windows Quirks

+- An option parameter with empty/null value is excluded in the upload operation due to the Windows API design.

 ## download

 __Parameters__:

 - __source__: URL of the server to download the file, as encoded by `encodeURI()`.

 - __target__: Filesystem url representing the file on the device.
 For backwards compatibility, this can also be the full path of the file on the device.
-(See [Backwards Compatibility Notes] below)
+(See [Backwards Compatibility Notes](#backwards-compatibility-notes) below)

 - __successCallback__: A callback that is passed  a `FileEntry` object. _(Function)_